 Ziraba is an Epidemiologist and a Medical Doctor.
 His research interests include reproductive, maternal, newborn and child health, HIV/AIDS, health systems research, health and demographic surveillance, estimation of mortality in environments with poor or no...

-Blessing is a Research Scientist and Head of Urbanization and Wellbeing.
+Blessing is a Senior Research Scientist and Head of Urbanization and Wellbeing.
 Blessing works on migration, urbanization, adolescent reproductive behavior and poverty in sub-Saharan Africa under the Urbanization and Wellbeing research program.
-He holds a PhD in...
+He holds a PhD...